luminusOS/mkluminus/docs/README.md

     docker compose -f docker/docker-compose.yml up

+The image ISO has save to /tmp folder

 ## Testing

 When complete the build, for test the ISO, you can use this simple command